-BARCELONA China's Sun Yang matched a feat previously achieved only by Australian Grant Hackett and American teenager Katie Ledecky became the second-fastest woman ever with victories in the men's and women's 400 meters freestyle at the world swimming championships on Sunday.
+BARCELONA (Reuters) - China’s Sun Yang matched a feat previously achieved only by Australian Grant Hackett and American teenager Katie Ledecky became the second-fastest woman ever with victories in the men’s and women’s 400 meters freestyle at the world swimming championships on Sunday.

 Sun, 22, the Olympic champion in London last year, equaled Hackett in claiming world titles at 400, 800 and 1,500 meters while 16-year-old Ledecky became only the second woman after Italian world record holder Federica Pellegrini to break four minutes.

 The opening day of competition in the specially constructed pool at Barcelona’s hilltop Palau Sant Jordi was a triumph for the United States, who also took gold in the women’s 4x100 relay and silver in the men’s race behind France.

 While Sun’s three titles in the longer freestyle events have come at two different championships - he won the 800 and 1,500 in Shanghai two years ago and was second in the 400 - he remains on course to repeat Hackett’s three golds from the 2005 edition in Montreal.